chewon1102/ENAR-Breast-Cancer-/README.md

 ### How to Run
 1. Clone this repository
-2. Open the datacleaning_pca.qmd file ('.qmd') in RStudio first.
+2. Open the datacleaning_pca.qmd file in RStudio first.
 3. Update the 'base_dir' path to match your local environment from the datacleaning_pca.qmd.
 4. Run the datacleaning_pca.qmd
 5. After running datacleaning_pca.qmd, run 'cox_xgboost.qmd.'